rujultelavane/Dementia-Screening-AI4ALL-09D-Project/README.md

 in `model_comparison.png`, `roc_curves.png`, `confusion_matrices.png`, and
 `rf_feature_importance.png` (produced by `modelevaluation`), which is what led to picking the SVM for the deployed audio pipeline.

-### Why the models aren't combined

-The transcript and acoustic datasets have different sizes (552 vs. 395 rows) and no dependable per-recording join between them, so a fused/ensembled prediction would require guessing at that match-up.
-Each model instead scores independently.

 ## Repository layout